 The CESS Board governs the work and the mission of CESS, guided by the Society’s articles and bylaws.
 Board members serve as volunteers and are actively involved in developing and managing CESS’ strategy and activities.
 They engage in CESS business through active participation in board meetings held digitally each month and in-person at each Annual Conference.

-The Board meets virtually each month that business arises, and holds an in-person meeting once a year during the Annual Conference.
+The Board meets virtually each month and holds an in-person meeting once a year during the Annual Conference.

 Members’ Business Meeting